William C. White: His mother's later years and estate

-Along with his mother, White attended the General Conference April 1901 in Battle Creek, Michigan, and was secretary of the reorganization committee of the General Conference.
-William spent most of his time and skills helping his mother in her travels and publications.
+Along with his mother, White attended the General Conference held in April 1901 in Battle Creek, and was the secretary of the reorganization committee of the General Conference.
+White spent most of his time and skills helping his mother in her travels and publications.
 He, along with 4 other men, was placed in charge of his mother's estate at her death in 1915 and he served as the secretary/director of the Ellen G. White Estate until his own death in 1937.

 As secretary of the Committee, he was responsible for the publication of several posthumous works compiled in accordance with the provisions of the will of Mrs. White, and preparing an index to works published at the time (1926).

-Although William lived and worked in California until his death in 1937, he participated in the establishment of plans for the transfer of the White Estate offices to Washington, DC, which was made shortly after his death.
+Although White lived and worked in California until his death in 1937, he participated in the establishment of plans for the transfer of the White Estate offices to Washington, DC, which was made shortly after his death.

 Later years

-There was no branch of the work that William was not interested in.
+There was no branch of the work that White was not interested in.
 His advice was often sought.
-He actively worked until his death at the age of 83 years.
-At the time, besides being secretary of Trustees of the Writings of Ellen G. White and member of the General Conference Committee, he served on the Committees of the Sanitarium St. Helena and Pacific Union College.
+He actively worked until his death at the age of 83.
+At the time, besides being the secretary of Trustees of the Writings of Ellen G. White and member of the General Conference Committee, he served on the Committees of the Sanitarium St. Helena and Pacific Union College.

-William had four sons and three daughters.
+White had four sons and three daughters.
 One son, Arthur L. White, succeeded his father as secretary of the White Estate.

+Cause of death

-William died on September 1, 1937 The funerals were held in California and the Battle Creek Tabernacle in Michigan.
+3 days after his 83rd birthday, on 31 August, White retired early because of long and busy day at work.
+Later on the night of 31 August to 1 September, he complained about his shortness of breath, which was a heart embolism.
+White died due to it on the morning of September 1, 1937.
+The funerals were held in California and the Battle Creek Tabernacle in Michigan on September 9, 1937.
 He was buried with his family in Oak Hill Cemetery, Battle Creek, Michigan.